FrancoisDelachapelle/GIT_BOID/README.md

 This is a basic flocking algorithm that use the 3 ways of calculating vectors for alignment, separation and cohesion values in order to give a velocity or direction to each flock member in accordance with the ones of its neighbors.

 I also used the opportunity to try my hand to events and to create a custom UI element, a slider, to manage my flock's speed at runtime.

+This project was made on another git account and moved to this one later on because this is my display account.